BY PASTOR T. O. BANSO

 If you give people the impression that you have enough resources to waste, they’ll swarm around you to help you do just that.
 “The poor man is hated even by his own neighbor, but the rich has many friends” (Proverbs 14:20 New King James Version).
 But let the rich lose his money; most of the so-called friends would abandon him.
 “Wealth makes many ‘friends’; poverty drives them away” (Proverbs 19:4 New Living Translation).

-The accusation brought against the unjust steward in Luke 16 was that he wasted the goods of his rich boss, and he wanted to sack him (verses 1-2).
+The accusation brought against the unjust steward in Luke 16 was that he wasted the goods of his rich boss, and he sacked him (verses 1-2).
 Don’t be wasteful; be prudent.

 9. Genuine repentance is the only way out for a sinner.
 The prodigal son returned home after he had wasted all his possessions and hunger taught him a lesson!
 He came to his senses, humbled himself and returned home (Luke 15:17-21).
 Genuine repentance is the only salvation for every child who has run away from home.
 It is the only solution to the plight of anyone who has abandoned God.